MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 The **Your Phone** app is installed by default on Windows 10.
 If it is not present, you can also install it from the Windows Store.

-For information about setting up the app, see [How to set up Your Phone on Windows 10 and sync data between your PC and phone](https://www.windowscentral.com/how-set-your-phone-windows-10).
-Also see [How to fix common problems with Your Phone app on Windows 10](https://www.windowscentral.com/how-fix-common-problems-your-phone-app-windows-10).
+For information about setting up the app, see <a href="https://www.windowscentral.com/how-set-your-phone-windows-10" target="_blank"> How to set up Your Phone on Windows 10 and sync data between your PC and phone</a>.
+Also see <a href="https://www.windowscentral.com/how-fix-common-problems-your-phone-app-windows-10" target="_blank"> How to fix common problems with Your Phone app on Windows 10</a>.

 ### Super Fancy Zones

 **Super Fancy Zones** helps users arrange windows to maximize screen real estate.
-It is now included in [PowerToys](https://github.com/microsoft/PowerToys/releases) on GitHub.
+It is now included in <a href="https://github.com/microsoft/PowerToys/releases" target="_blank"> PowerToys</a> on GitHub.

 ### Edge Chromium browser

-Download and install the new [Edge Chromium browser](https://www.microsoft.com/en-us/edge?form=MY01BL&OCID=MY01BL).
+Download and install the new<a href="https://www.microsoft.com/en-us/edge?form=MY01BL&OCID=MY01BL" target="_blank"> Edge Chromium browser</a>.

 ### Surface Hub Hardware Diagnostic tool

-The [Surface Hub Hardware Diagnostic tool](https://www.microsoft.com/p/surface-hub-hardware-diagnostic/9nblggh51f2g) available for free from the Microsoft Store.
+The <a href="https://www.microsoft.com/p/surface-hub-hardware-diagnostic/9nblggh51f2g" target="_blank"> Surface Hub Hardware Diagnostic tool</a> available for free from the Microsoft Store.
 The tool is designed to help you make sure your Surface Hub is performing at its best.
 It contains tests to determine if your firmware is up to date and configured correctly.
 Interactive tests allow you to confirm essential functionality is working as expected.
 If problems are encountered, results can be saved and shared with the Surface Hub Support Team.
 Click on the link to install it from the Microsoft Store, and then pin the application to your taskbar.

 ## Additional settings